rperper/lsnode/README.md

 - Address:  Enter a UDS file name in a directory that the Litespeed user has access to and is appropriate.
 It must be in the format `uds://directories/file` and it must match the value specified in the *LSAPI Application*.
-  An example would be `uds://tmp/lshttpd/lsnode1.sock`
+  In the sample it is `uds://tmp/lshttpd/lsnode1.sock`
 - Max Connections: The sample uses **10**
 - Connection Keepalive Timeout: The sample uses **60**
 - Environment: Need not be set.